zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-The Poynting vector of the combined wave is then given by the cross product (c.f.
-Equation 2.17)
+The Poynting vector of the combined wave is then given by the cross product (cf. Equation 2.17)

 $$ \tag{16.17}
 \begin{aligned}